artyom-bazyk/edu-ai-challenge-2025/6/fix.md

 3. Handling of plugboard letter pairs
 4. Different rotor positions
 5. Different ring settings
+6. **New**: Verification of rotor stepping pattern with a long string of identical characters

-All tests now pass, confirming that the encryption and decryption process is working correctly.
+All tests now pass, confirming that the rotor stepping mechanism matches the historical Enigma machine behavior.